openblockchains/bitcoin-ponzi/README.md

 [**Bitcoin failed as a currency and became a speculative ponzi scheme**](https://twitter.com/nntaleb/status/1382446478539550727) by Nassim Taleb,  Mathematical Statistician, and Former Option Trader and Risk Analyst

+[**The next Bitcoin (BTC) crash could be something to behold.
+The parabolic price increase in Bitcoin [in 2021] is a bubble.
+Destroying our planet for glorified gambling is not something I'm happy about**](https://www.singlelunch.com/2021/01/24/the-next-btc-crash-could-be-truly-epic/) by Matt Ranger, Data Scientist

 [**The Tether ponzi scheme - A bubble for the history books and fraud on the scale of Madoff**](https://www.singlelunch.com/2021/05/19/the-tether-ponzi-scheme/) by Matt Ranger, Data Scientist

 [**'How can $24B in tethers move a $650B Bitcoin market cap?' and other mathematically illiterate question**](https://amycastor.com/2021/01/20/how-can-24b-in-tethers-move-a-650b-bitcoin-market-cap-and-other-mathematically-illiterate-questions/) by Amy Castor, Blockchain Journalist